kensanata/planet-jupiter/README.md

 listed in your OPML file.
 Don't run it too often or you'll annoy the site owners.

+The OPML file must use the .opml extension.
+You can update the feeds for multiple OPML files in one go.

 ## Generate the HTML

 This is how you generate the `index.html` file based on the feeds of your